cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ![](https:&#x2F;&#x2F;uploads-ssl.webflow.com&#x2F;60d0f077b69e2d8f2d246168&#x2F;62e02ecd52420b19a8e6d301_lifecycle.png)

-We want to utilize the “mounted” hook, which is called right after the component is added to the DOM.
+We want to utilize the "mounted" hook, which is called right after the component is added to the DOM.
 That’s when the &lt;textarea&gt; is shown, meaning that it’s not null:

 ‍

 ‍

 There are many more lifecycle hooks, and we usually use most of them.
-However, in our application, the “mounted” hook was more than enough.
+However, in our application, the "mounted" hook was more than enough.
 But just keep one thing in mind, you’ll see this concept again and again in every framework.

 ### Closing the modal when clicked outside